-OpenSFS Vice President, Oak Ridge National Laboratory
+OpenSFS President, Oak Ridge National Laboratory

 Dr. Sarp Oral is a Research Scientist at the Oak Ridge Leadership Computing Facility (OLCF) of Oak Ridge National Laboratory, where he is a member of the Technology Integration Group and the Team Lead for the File and Storage Systems projects.
 His research and development interests are parallel I/O and file system technologies, benchmarking, high-performance computing and networking, fault-tolerance.

-OpenSFS Secretary, Globus
+OpenSFS Treasurer, Globus

 Rick Wagner is the Globus Professional Services manager, managing a team of engineers supporting organizations and research projects in solving large-scale and complex data management challenges.
 Prior to this he was the HPC Systems Manager at the San Diego Supercomputer Center, where he led the team responsible for several campus, state, and national HPC clusters and many petabytes of Lustre storage.
 Rick’s starting point in research was computational astrophysics, and he’s a user and supporter of open-source software.